Healthy skin is essential for your well-being. What is Dermatitis?

 Other complementary modalities may include dietary changes prescribed by a specialist, on the basis of specific diagnostic tests.
 Furthermore, it is becoming increasingly evident that oxidative stress is involved in a variety of skin diseases and that antioxidative strategies can prove to be effective and easy methods for improving these conditions, so again it will be up to a doctor to assess each specific case.

-For many years, atopic dermatitis has been considered to be the first manifestation of atopia (the genetic predisposition to hyper sensitisation towards environmental allergens), as well as the initial step in the so called “atopic march”, which leads to asthma and allergic rhinitis
+For many years, atopic dermatitis has been considered to be the first manifestation of atopia (the genetic predisposition to hyper sensitisation towards environmental allergens), as well as the initial step in the so called “atopic march”, which leads to asthma and allergic rhinitis.

 The itching caused by atopic dermatitis is often so intense as to interfere with sleep, daily activities, study and work.
 In addition to physical discomfort there is also psychosocial discomfort, caused by the often very visible symptoms caused by the disease.